rollkit/rollkit/state/indexer-service.md

 ## Message Structure/Communication Format

-The `publishEvents` [method][publish_events_method] in the block executor sends several types of messages through the event bus, which are then received by `indexer_service.go`.
-These messages are:
+The `publishEvents` [method][publish_events_method] in the block executor is responsible for broadcasting several types of events through the event bus.
+These events include `EventNewBlock`, `EventNewBlockHeader`, `EventNewBlockEvents`, `EventNewEvidence`, and `EventTx`.
+Each of these events carries specific data related to the block or transaction they represent.

-1. `EventNewBlock`: This event is published when a new block is created.
-It contains the block data and the results of the `BeginBlock` and `EndBlock` ABCI methods.
+1. `EventNewBlock`: Triggered when a new block is finalized.
+It carries the block data along with the results of the `FinalizeBlock` ABCI method.

-2. `EventNewBlockHeader`: This event is published along with the `EventNewBlock` event.
-It contains the block header data, the number of transactions in the block, and the results of the `BeginBlock` and `EndBlock` ABCI methods.
+2. `EventNewBlockHeader`: Triggered alongside the `EventNewBlock` event.
+It carries the block header data.

+3. `EventNewBlockEvents`: Triggered when a new block is finalized.
+It carries the block height, the events associated with the block, and the number of transactions in the block.

-3. `EventNewEvidence`: This event is published for each piece of evidence in the block.
-It contains the evidence and the height of the block.
+4. `EventNewEvidence`: Triggered for each piece of evidence in the block.
+It carries the evidence and the height of the block.

-4. `EventTx`: This event is published for each transaction in the block.
-It contains the result of the `DeliverTx` ABCI method for the transaction.
+5. `EventTx`: Triggered for each transaction in the block.
+It carries the result of the `DeliverTx` ABCI method for the transaction.

-These events are subscribed to in the `OnStart` method of `indexer_service.go`, and are used to index the transactions and blocks.
+The `OnStart` method in `indexer_service.go` subscribes to these events.
+It listens for new blocks and transactions, and upon receiving these events, it indexes the transactions and blocks accordingly.
+The block indexer indexes `EventNewBlockEvents`, while the transaction indexer indexes the events inside `EventTx`.
+The events, `EventNewBlock`, `EventNewBlockHeader`, and `EventNewEvidence` are not currently used by the indexer service.

 ## Assumptions and Considerations